 Our family vacations were the best!
-We traveled throughout the Midwest, to Canada, the Smoky Mountains, Florida and the Bahamas.
 These trips instilled a love for adventure in me.

-In high school I started writing and dreamed of working for a small town newspaper.
+As a little girl I’d stay up past bedtime, flashlight and stolen cookies in hand, devouring Nancy Drew stories and other mysteries.
+As a teenager I wrote for the high school paper and dreamed of working for a small town newspaper.
 One of my favorite stories from those years involved a haunted trail that a friend and I made.

-My first job after college was working for a radio station selling ad space.
+After college I worked for a radio station selling ad space.
+I loved writing commercials for clients.
 Several years later I worked in sales and management for the Toledo Convention and Visitors Bureau, and then for the convention center.
 I worked hard, traveled a lot, and had a blast!

 We created Claire’s Day www.clairesday.org to share this love with the community.
 What began as a one-day event, has expanded into multiple locations and many days filled with various literacy events.
 Each Claire’s Day is filled with the sights and sounds of children of all ages enjoying all that Claire held dear: books, music, fun hands-on activities, and celebrating special readers.
 We were even featured in Reader’s Digest! http://www.rd.com/true-stories/inspiring/daughter-dies-mom-starts-book-festival/